awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   For the RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB engines, Amazon RDS has started the end\-of\-life process for db\.m3 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For all RDS DB instances that use db\.m3 DB instance classes, we recommend that you upgrade to a db\.m5 DB instance class as soon as possible\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

+### Memory\-optimized instance class types<a name="Concepts.DBInstanceClass.Types.memory"></a>

+The memory\-optimized Z family supports the following instance class type:
++ **db\.z1d** – Instance classes optimized for memory\-intensive applications\.
+These instance classes offer both high compute capacity and a high memory footprint\.
+High frequency z1d instances deliver a sustained all\-core frequency of up to 4\.0 GHz\.

-The following are the memory\-optimized DB instance types available:
+The memory\-optimized X family supports the following instance class types:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These instance classes offer low cost per GiB of memory\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
-+ **db\.z1d** – Instance classes optimized for memory\-intensive applications\.
-These instance classes offer both high compute capacity and a high memory footprint\.
-High frequency z1d instances deliver a sustained all\-core frequency of up to 4\.0 GHz\.
 + **db\.x2i** – Instance classes optimized for memory\-intensive applications\.
-The db\.x2iedn and db\.x2idn classes are powered by third\-generation Intel Xeon Scalable processors \(Ice Lake\)\.
+The **db\.x2iedn** and **db\.x2idn** classes are powered by third\-generation Intel Xeon Scalable processors \(Ice Lake\)\.
 They include up to 3\.8 TB of local NVMe SSD storage, up to 100 Gbps of networking bandwidth, and up to 4 TiB \(db\.x2iden\) or 2 TiB \(db\.x2idn\) of memory\.
-The db\.x2iezn class is powered by second\-generation Intel Xeon Scalable processors \(Cascade Lake\) with an all\-core turbo frequency of up to 4\.5 GHz and up to 1\.5 TiB of memory\.
+The **db\.x2iezn** class is powered by second\-generation Intel Xeon Scalable processors \(Cascade Lake\) with an all\-core turbo frequency of up to 4\.5 GHz and up to 1\.5 TiB of memory\.
-+ **db\.x1e** – Instance classes optimized for memory\-intensive applications\.
-These instance classes offer one of the lowest price per gibibyte \(GiB\) of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 + **db\.x1** – Instance classes optimized for memory\-intensive applications\.
 These instance classes offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
+The **db\.x1e** type offers up to 3,904 GiB of DRAM\-based instance memory\.

+The memory\-optimized R family supports the following instance class types:
 + **db\.r7g** – Instance classes powered by AWS Graviton3 processors\.
 These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton3 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
+The **db\.r6gd** type offers local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
-+ **db\.r6gd** – Instance classes powered by AWS Graviton2 processors\.
-These instance classes are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
-They have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.
 + **db\.r6i** – Instance classes that are ideal for running memory\-intensive workloads\.
 + **db\.r5b** – Instance classes that are memory\-optimized for throughput\-intensive applications\.
 Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance\.
 This is the fastest block storage performance on EC2\.
 + **db\.r5d** – Instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
-These instance classes offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
+These instance classes offer improved networking performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Instance classes that provide improved networking over previous db\.r3 instance classes\.

   For the RDS for Oracle DB engines, Amazon RDS has started the end\-of\-life process for db\.r4 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For RDS for Oracle DB instances that use db\.r4 instance classes, we recommend that you upgrade to a db\.r5 instance class as soon as possible\.